onap/vnfrqts-requirements/docs/Chapter4.rst

    first one deployed.
 The base template:

    a.
 Must include all shared resources (e.g., private networks, server
-      groups, security groups)
+      groups, security groups).

    b.
-Must expose all shared resources (by UUID) as “outputs” in its
+Must expose all shared resources (by UUID) as "outputs" in its
-      associated Heat template (i.e., ONAP Base Module Output Parameters)
+      associated Heat template (i.e., ONAP Base Module Output Parameters).

    c.
-May include initial set of VMs
+May include initial set of VMs.

    d.
-May be operational as a stand-alone “minimum” configuration of the
+May be operational as a stand-alone "minimum" configuration of the
-      VNF
+      VNF.

 2. VNFs may have one or more incremental modules which:

    a.
-Defines additional resources that can be added to an existing VNF
+Defines additional resources that can be added to an existing VNF.

    b.
-Must be complete Heat templates
+Must be complete Heat templates.

-      i. i.e. not snippets to be incorporated into some larger template
+      i. i.e. not snippets to be incorporated into some larger template.

    c.
 Should define logical growth-units or sub-components of an overall
-      VNF
+      VNF.

    d.
 On creation, receives appropriate Base Module outputs as
-      parameters
+      parameters.

       i.
-Provides access to all shared resources (by UUID)
+Provides access to all shared resources (by UUID).

-      ii. must not be dependent on other Add-On VNF Modules
+      ii. must not be dependent on other Add-On VNF Modules.

    e.
 Multiple instances of an incremental Module may be added to the
-      same VNF (e.g., incrementally grow a VNF by a fixed “add-on” growth units)
+      same VNF (e.g., incrementally grow a VNF by a fixed "add-on" growth units).

-3. Each VNF Module (base or incremental) may have (optional) an associated Cinder Volume Module (see Cinder Volume Templates)
+3. Each VNF Module (base or incremental) may have (optional) an associated Cinder Volume Module (see Cinder Volume Templates):

    a.
 Volume modules must correspond 1:1 with a base module or
-      incremental module
+      incremental module.

    b.
 A Cinder volume may be embedded within the base module or
-      incremental module if persistence is not required
+      incremental module if persistence is not required.

-4. Shared resource UUIDs are passed between the base module and incremental modules via Heat Outputs Parameters (i.e., Base Module Output Parameters)
+4. Shared resource UUIDs are passed between the base module and incremental modules via Heat Outputs Parameters (i.e., Base Module Output Parameters):

    a.
 The output parameter name in the base must match the parameter
-      name in the add-on module
+      name in the add-on module.

 VNF Modularity Examples
 -----------------------